MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.amplitudeamplification.applyamplitudeamplification.md

 ### phases : [ReflectionPhases](xref:Microsoft.Quantum.AmplitudeAmplification.ReflectionPhases)

 A set of phases describing the partial reflections at each step of theamplitude amplification algorithm.
-See@"microsoft.quantum.amplitudeamplification.standardreflectionphases"for an example.
+See@"Microsoft.Quantum.AmplitudeAmplification.StandardReflectionPhases"for an example.

 ### startStateReflection : [ReflectionOracle](xref:Microsoft.Quantum.Oracles.ReflectionOracle)